pablodecm/phd_thesis/src/103_chapter_3.md

-The situation discussed above is often the case for events where no hard collision occurred after some basic event selection, that is $\epsilon_\textrm{not-hard} \approx 0$ which can thus can be neglected.
+The situation discussed above is often the case for events where no hard collision occurred after some basic event selection, that is $\epsilon_\textrm{not-hard} \approx 0$ so it can thus be neglected.
-For the subset of bunch crossing cases where hard interactions occur, the probability of a given type of interaction before any event selection might be expressed as the product of its cross section $\sigma_j$ by the total integrated luminosity during the data taking period $\mathcal{L}_\textrm{int}$
+For the subset of bunch crossings where hard interactions occur, the probability of a given type of interaction before any event selection might be expressed as the product of its cross section $\sigma_j$ by the total integrated luminosity during the data taking period $\mathcal{L}_\textrm{int}$